PokeRogueMOD/JsPoRoMOD/README.md

 ## [`PokéRogue Source Code`](https://github.com/pagefaultgames/pokerogue/tree/main/src)

 Welcome to the JsPoRoAnal!
-This is the new Repo for everything related to JavaScript PokéRogue Hacks and MODs. _(Readme needs to be updated soon...!)_
+This is the new Repo for everything related to JavaScript PokéRogue Hacks and MODs.

 ## [Discord Server](https://discord.gg/rsNPUcbrPT)